Rhizomatous, herbaceous plants, grown for their flowers and for their rich foliage.

 Propagated by root division.

-Green leaves and fuchsia-coloured flowers.
+Dark, red-tinged, green leaves and red flowers.